Manage users and groups with SAML in Dynatrace SaaS

 To use SAML authorization to manage permissions in Dynatrace, you need to specify the security group claim attribute in the attribute mapping configuration that contains the groups/roles of a user from your IdP, and then map groups from your IdP to groups in Dynatrace.

 In Dynatrace, all user group permissions are joined together.
 There are four group types:

-Select Identity management > Group management and add a new group or find an existing group you want to map.
+Go to Identity & access management > Groups and add a new group or find an existing group you want to map.
 You can filter the list by name and permissions.

-- We strongly recommend that you first create a new group (select Add group) to test whether SAML authorization works for that group.
+- We strongly recommend that you first create a new group (select Create group) to test whether SAML authorization works for that group.

 - Switching a

 - Make sure you have a non-federated user with manage groups permission as discussed earlier.